Open-Turing-Project/TuringDocs/markdown/music_playfileloop.md

 ##Details
 The Turing 4.1 software can also play music on a compact disk.
-Toplay the complete contents of the compact disk, the filename is cd.
-To play a single track from a compact disk, the filename is cd:[track number].
+Toplay the complete contents of the compact disk, the filename is &#147;cd&#148;.
+To play a single track from a compact disk, the filename is &#147;cd:[track number]&#148;.

         Music.PlayFileLoop ("cd")       % Play the entire CD